mustafamclngn/ComplaSys/README.md

-# CCC151-ComplaSys
+# ComplaSys

-CCC151-ComplaSys (Barangay Del Carmen Complaint System) is a web-based software application designed to improve the efficiency, transparency, and organization of complaint handling within Barangay Del Carmen.
+ComplaSys is a software application designed to improve the efficiency, transparency, and organization of complaint handling within Barangay Del Carmen.
 The system replaces the traditional paper-based complaint process with a centralized digital platform, enabling faster filing, better tracking, and improved accountability among barangay officials.

-This project was developed in partial fulfillment of the requirements for the course CCC151 – Information Management.
+This project was developed in partial fulfillment of the requirements for the subject CCC151 – Information Management.

 ---